WolframResearch/AWSLambda-WolframLanguage/examples/aws-sam/http-mode/README.md

   - [`Dockerfile`](example-http-function/Dockerfile): Build configuration for the function's associated container image.
 - [`template.yaml`](template.yaml): A template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions and an [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) API.
+The application uses several AWS resources, including a Lambda function and an [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) API.
 These resources are defined in the [`template.yaml`](template.yaml) file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 **NOTE:** The [default configuration](template.yaml) of this example enables [provisioned concurrency](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html#configuration-concurrency-provisioned) on the application's Lambda function in order to ensure quick response times from the deployed API.
 Provisioned concurrency has an [associated cost](https://aws.amazon.com/lambda/pricing/#Provisioned_Concurrency_Pricing).
 At the time of writing, for this example function as configured, the cost in the `us-east-1` region is ~$0.008 per hour (~$5.71/month), in addition to pricing based on request count and duration.
 If you don't want to use provisioned concurrency, you should remove the relevant lines in [`template.yaml`](template.yaml) before deploying the application.